jonathanpike/mako/README.md

 is `subscriptions`.
 The file extension (`.xml`/`.opml`, `.json`, or `.txt`) will tell Mako what kind of subscription file you have.

+## Subscribing to Additional Feeds

+If you already have imported your subscription file, and subsequently want to subscribe to additional feeds, Mako has a handy `subscribe` command to help you out.

+    $ mako subscribe [url or urls]

+It's generally best if you use the root URL of the site you would like to subscribe to, such as https://jonathanpike.net.
+Mako will look at the site, find a feed URL if it can, and add that URL to your subscription file.
+Easy!

 ## Configuration

 Mako has very few configuration options.
 You can see all of them in the